 Install the redirects

-Use AIOSEO’s redirect manager or the Redirection plugin (free) to upload the CSV of old to new URLs as 301 redirects.
-Google treats a 301 as a permanent signal that passes ranking to the new URL, so the redirect type matters.
-Both tools accept bulk CSV upload, which saves a lot of clicking.
-Test 10 to 20 random redirects before DNS cutover by hitting the old URL on the new host via a hosts file override or a staging domain.
+Use AIOSEO’s redirect manager or the free Redirection plugin to upload the CSV of old to new URLs as 301 redirects.
+Google treats a permanent redirect as the signal that the new URL should be canonical, so the redirect type matters.

-If your Shopify URLs used a different handle convention than WooCommerce generates by default, decide now whether to override the WooCommerce slug to match Shopify exactly, or to accept the WooCommerce slug and redirect from the Shopify version.
+If your Shopify URLs used a different handle convention than WooCommerce generates by default, decide now whether to override the WooCommerce slug to match Shopify exactly, or accept the WooCommerce slug and redirect from the Shopify version.
 Match Shopify exactly for top-traffic pages, and redirect the long tail.

 SEO carryover checklist